Community Focal Mothers Boost Mother-Baby Pair Retention in Care

 Success in Eswatini

 Since June 2017, AIDSFree has seen success with this program—in Eswatini, more than 350 mother-baby pairs are retained in care, where they have completed their clinic visits and received all services per the Ministry of Health schedule.
 There have been many successful transfers-out and linkages back to care from missed visits using the referral forms.
 None of the mother-baby pairs have been lost to follow-up; 100 percent are currently retained in care.
 AIDSFree is working with the Eswatini Ministry of Health and other partners to plan for national scale-up of the CFM model.
+Read more about our success in Eswatini in this report.

 Expansion to Kenya